Visibly Fair Mechanisms: Introduction

 At the core of this field lies the tension between rigid distributional quotas and the flexible preferences of participants. \cite{fragiadakis2017improving} demonstrated this through military cadet matching, where static reservation systems created inefficiencies by locking seats for specific groups prematurely.
 Their dynamic quota mechanism represented a paradigm shift, adjusting reservation targets based on revealed preferences while maintaining strategy-proofness.
 This approach inspired subsequent innovations like the Adaptive Deferred Acceptance (ADA) mechanism by \cite{gotoDesigningMatchingMechanisms2017}, which introduced hereditary constraints—rules where satisfying a constraint automatically satisfies all its subsets.
 The ADA mechanism’s success in Japanese medical residency matching showed that carefully designed constraints need not sacrifice core market principles like nonwastefulness and strategy-proofness.

-\textbf{Structure of the paper.} In Section 2, we introduce the model and definitions, covering partial preferences, feasible allocations, and our message-space framework.
-Section 3 then characterizes visibly fair mechanisms, identifying them as queue-allocation variants and examining applications such as zonal message spaces.
-Section 4 turns to incentives, specifying exactly when these mechanisms are strategy-proof via the conditions of expressiveness and availability.
-Sections 5 and 6 present our results on distributional objectives, including modular upper-bounds and the Modular Priority Mechanism, alongside an analysis of efficiency that leads to our Dynamic Modular Priority Mechanism.
-Section 7 concludes.
-All proofs are relegated to Appendix A.
+\textbf{Structure of the paper.} In \Cref{sec: Model and Definitions}, we introduce the model and definitions, covering partial preferences, feasible allocations, and our message-space framework. \Cref{sec: Visibly Fair Mechanisms} then characterizes visibly fair mechanisms, identifying them as queue-allocation variants and examining particular message spaces, such as zonal message spaces. \Cref{sec: Incentives} turns to incentives, specifying exactly when these mechanisms are strategy-proof via the conditions of expressiveness and availability. \Cref{sec:DistributionalObjectives} presents our results on distributional objectives, including modular upper-bounds and the Modular Priority Mechanism. \Cref{sec:efficiency} explains why preference elicitation remains valuable even when the designer restricts messages, uses simulations to quantify the average welfare value of merging zones, and establishes an impossibility result: in general, no one-shot mechanism can combine visible fairness and constrained Pareto efficiency. \Cref{sec:IAS} applies the framework to the Indian Administrative Service cadre allocation mechanism, analyzing its fairness and incentive properties and developing three modular-upper-bound specifications that capture different distributional readings of the 2017 reform. \Cref{sec: Conclusion} concludes.
+Proofs of the main-text results are relegated to \Cref{sec: Appendix Proofs}, while additional simulation details appear in \Cref{app:simulations}.